zachvalenta/jvns.ca/source/_posts/2013-11-29-writing-an-os-using-rustboot-and-rust-core.markdown

 title: "Writing a kernel using rustboot &amp; rust-core"
 date: 2013-11-29 22:50
 comments: true
-categories: hackerschool coding kernel rust
+categories: hackerschool recurse coding kernel rust
 ---

 Here I am again using the word "kernel" in a fairly broad sense :)

-So today [Lindsey Kuper](http://www.cs.indiana.edu/~lkuper/), one of the residents for next week, came by Hacker School!
+So today [Lindsey Kuper](http://www.cs.indiana.edu/~lkuper/), one of the residents for next week, came by Recurse Center!
 I spent some time a while ago trying to learn some Rust, but got discouraged by the scary pointers and ran away.